dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 outerFunc(); // logs 3 (1 + 2)
 ```

-This code is available to run at this [JSFiddle: JS Scope](https://jsfiddle.net/kmaida/7frrzym4/). `innerFunc` is the innermost function.
+This code is available to run at this [JSFiddle: JS Scope](https://jsfiddle.net/kmaida/7frrzym4/) (open your browser's console to see results). `innerFunc` is the innermost function.
 It is declared inside `middleFunc`, which is in turn declared in `outerFunc`.

 The `innerFunc` function can access variables declared in all of its parent scopes.
 Its scope chain allows access to: